Margaret Wilson (judge)

 Margaret Wilson KC (born 24 February 1953) is a former judge of the Supreme Court of Queensland in the Trial Division.
 She was appointed a Queen's Counsel in 1992 and served on the court from 1998 until 2014.
 She is also a graduate of the University of Queensland school of law.

 In 2014 she was appointed a judge of the Solomon Islands Court of Appeal.
+She was the first female to serve as a Judge of the Solomon Islands Court of Appeal (2014) Rachel Subusola Olutimayin was the first female to serve as Solomon Islands' Director of Public Prosecutions five years later.